Preparing The Mock Server

 The steps below explain the various components of the Node.js mock server and how to set it up to work with the

 This Node.js service simulates the business application server's API.
 It has some exposed endpoints to validate and invalidate the username and password supplied.
 The mock service does not do any actual validation on the inputs that it receives, just that it is receiving something.
 This means, for example, that username/passwords validity are not checked.

 Copy and unzip the zipped file

 nodejs-mock-service.zip onto the server where you want to run the mock service.
-You will need to install Node.js on the server:
+You will need to install Node.js and forever on the server per the following:

 In the nodejs-mock-service directory, edit the

 index.js file.
 In the top rows of the file, locate the comment